rossHell/tga2dds/README.md

     On -> dxt3, off -> dxt1, auto -> enable alpha mode if alpha-channel is found in image, disable otherwise

   -c COMPRESSION, --compression COMPRESSION
     Type of compression to be used for non-alpha and alpha mode, provided as two values in the same order.
 Default are dxt1 (Non-alpha) and dxt3 (Alpha).
-Example: -c dxt1 dxt3
+Example: -c 'dxt1 dxt3'

   -l, --lazy
     Lazy mode, does not create output file if it already exists

   --shd
     Replace <file_name>.tga by <output_file_name>.dds in corresponding shd file, if found.
-Create automatically a new shdfile in case output filename is different than the source one
+Create automatically a new shdfile in case output filename is different than the source one.
+Option related to MxBikes

   --trk [TRK]
     Replace <file_name>.tga by <output_file_name>.dds in given trk (Resolute Track Builder Helper project) file.
-Must exists
+Must exists.
+Option related to MxBikes

   -s [SUFFIX], --suffix [SUFFIX]
     Suffix to be added to image output file name